sciZer0/7/v/README.md

 <br>
-So we can surely reach true-decentralization of an extremely-high level (extremal sustainability) for extremely-low costs.
+So we can surely reach true-decentralization of an extremely-high level and extremal sustainability for extremely-low costs.
 <br><br>